How to increase phone storage

 Best of all, both Android and iPhone users can get FREE online storage, via the Google Photos app or other options.
 Google Photos allows unlimited free storage of photos and videos, though only if you save them in Google's compressed ‘high quality’ format rather than the original.
 This resizes photos over 16 megapixels to 16 megapixels, which shouldn't be a problem for most.

 Android users may already have Google Photos on their phone, but if not download it for free.
 Once you have it, go to Google Photos, tap the menu icon in the top left-hand corner, select Settings > Back up & sync and turn it on.
 To delete photos and videos that have been backed up from your phone, go back to the app's home screen, tap the menu icon and select Free up space - it'll tell you how many items will be deleted and how much space you'll save.

 Google Photos is probably also your best bet if you have an iOS device - download it for free from the App Store.
 Open the app and sign in to your Google account - or set one up for free if you don't already have one.
 Tap the hamburger menu at the top, then Settings > Back up & sync and turn it on.
-To delete pics and vids that have been backed up, go to the app's home screen, tap the menu icon and select Free up space - it'll tell you how many items will be deleted and how much space will be freed up.
+To delete pics and vids that have been backed up, tap the hamburger menu and select Free up space - it'll tell you how many items will be deleted and how much space will be freed up.